sosiristseng/sosiristseng.github.io/docs/code/devops/git/git-submodule.md

 ## Add a submodule

-TO add the reference to another git project as a submoule:
+TO add the reference to another git project as a submodule:

 ```sh
 git submodule add <url> <path>